wavii/listy-django-cache/README.md

 Listy is a deterministic caching mechanism for django projects.
 It will attempt to keep the cache in-sync with the database by updating during changes instead of relying on timeouts.
-As implied by the name, As Listy's name implies, it supports looking up lists of objects.
+As implied by the name, Listy supports looking up lists of objects.

 Features
 ========